Monday, November 29, 2010

 Change of Mind should be more of a message film than cheap and sleazy, which is probably why no one remembers it today.

 And you thought Leslie Nielson was incapable of playing an unmitigated asshole?
 Guess again.
-For years, that was about the only thing he did – and one his snivelling best was his character in this film, a little-seen imitation spaghetti western.
-The flick is all over the place (it even has a soundtrack by Janis Ian – anyone remember her?), but it’s a good watch.
-It also has the forgotten "star" Sue Lyon, which alone makes it worth watching...
+For years, that was about the only thing he did – and one his snivelling best was his character in this film, a little-seen imitation spaghetti western made in Spain.
+The flick is all over the place (it even has a soundtrack by Janis Ian – anyone remember her?), but it's a good watch.
+It also has the forgotten "star" Sue Lyon, which alone makes it worth watching, and even more importantly, was cowritten by the great Dick Miller...

 Is any good?
 No fucking way!
 But who cares?
-It was made by William Girdler (RIP), one of A Wasted Life’s true heroes.
-Oddly enough, Girdler had a higher opinion of the film than we do: "[Project Kill] is the beginning of what I can do if I'm given the opportunity.
+It was made by William Girdler (RIP), one of a wasted life's true heroes.
+He makes Grade A bad movies!
+Girdler, of course, had a higher opinion of the film than we do: "[Project Kill] is the beginning of what I can do if I'm given the opportunity.
 Here I'm not pinned down by clichés or lousy material.
 It's the only picture I'm really proud of."
 (William Girdler, Courier Journal, 1975)

-To give credit where credit is due, Leslie Nielsen is the best actor in the film, though his polyester outfits are deadly.
+Enjoy the bad acting and deadly polyester outfits.
 Want to find out yourself just how bad this piece o' trash truly is?
-Here’s the whole film (from Internet Archives), just for you.
+Here's the whole Girdler version, just for you.

 Either the rent was due, or Nielsen must have liked working with William Girdler, for a year after Project: Kill he showed up in Girdler’s next low budget Hollywood project (with Christopher George and Lynda Day George!) playing an asshole businessman who, like the animals in the film, is driven crazy by a hole in the ozone layer.
 (Huh?)

-Nielsen's bear-wrestling scene is more than enough reason to see this film, which is finally available (at least here in Europe) as a cheap DVD.
+Nielsen's bear-wrestling scene is more than enough reason to see this film.
 Due to legal problems, the film was pulled when it first came out and then re-released by the producer as Something Is Out There.
-The trailer to both releases are here to be seen.
-Believe me, the film is almost as wonderfully bad as you might hope it to be…
+Hit the linked title above to read our review of the movie...

-Leslie Nielsen’s last exploitive film of note before becoming a headlining straight man; if we remember correctly, he is in the film all of five minutes despite being the headlining star ahead of the then up-and-coming Scream Queen Jamie Lee Curtis.
-(We here at A Wasted Life actually had the pleasure of catching this when it came out in a downtown San Diego grindhouse at Horton Plaza, way back when it was still a sleazy and fun place to be.)
+Leslie Nielsen's last exploition film of note before becoming a headlining straight man cum walking joke; if we remember correctly, he is in the film all of five minutes as the father principal despite being the headlining star ahead of the then up-and-coming Scream Queen Jamie Lee Curtis.
+(We here at a wasted life actually had the pleasure of catching this when it came out in a downtown San Diego grindhouse at Horton Plaza, way back when it was still a sleazy and fun place to be.)

-Despite the ridiculous motivation behind the revenge stalking (after 6 whole years), Prom Night is still a pretty good slasher with more than one surprise – way better than the "reinterpretation" that came out in 2008 (trailer).
-The originals sequels have nothing to do with this film, but some are fun in their own way…
+Despite the ridiculous motivation behind the revenge stalking (the killer waited six whole years to strike), Prom Night is still a pretty good slasher with more than one surprise – way better than the "reinterpretation" that came out in 2008 (trailer).
+The original sequels have nothing to do with this film, but all are fun in their own way...

 This film, made the same year as Prom Night, was the beginning of two things: Leslie Nielsen ascent to a headlining deadpan comedy star, and the advent of the modern full-length (vs. episodic) persiflage comedy – ala the Scary Movie franchise and any other flick that ends with “Movie” in the title (such as Epic Movie [2007 / trailer], Date Movie [2006/ trailer], or Hamster Sex Movie [coming soon]) – that pretty much dominates modern mainstream comedy.
 Throwaway movies, for the most part, most of which won't be remembered or funny in ten years time, but till then the producers are laughing all the way to the bank...

 Whatever.
-Airplane! is included here primarily because it was his first, and it is to blame for all that it has wrought.
-(I wonder if, nowadays, in a mainstream movie, you could still get away with having, as a joke, an adult man asking a young male child "You ever seen a grown man naked?")
+Airplane! is included here primarily because it was his first such movie, and it is to blame for all that it has wrought.
+(We wonder if, nowadays, in a mainstream movie, you could still get away with having, as a joke, an adult man asking a young male child "You ever seen a grown man naked?")

 The classic Stephen King & George Romero take on the old anthology films, liberally sprinkled (as they all were) with the twisted humour of vintage EC comics.
 Leslie Nielsen's last true foray of note outside the bad comedies for which he is now best known for, and once again he plays an asshole.
 But he gets what he deserves...